 Kindness, while sometimes hard to define concretely, is the quality I want my children to have more than anything else.
-I’d much rather they be kind and empathetic to their classmates than strut through the door with perfect report cards.
-But recently, I noticed that my kids were rarely going out of their way to to treat others kindly.
-They weren’t necessarily being cruel to anyone, they just didn’t seem plugged into others’ needs or emotions.
+I’d much rather they be kind and empathetic to their friends than get all As on their report cards.
+But recently, I noticed that my kids were rarely going out of their way to treat others kindly.
+Even in the house.
+They weren’t necessarily being cruel, they just didn’t seem plugged into others’ needs or emotions.
 Then, when the sibling squabbles started erupting rapid-fire, I felt like I needed to do something about it.
 They could do better.
 So, I quickly looked for ways to increase kindness within our home.

-On my commute, I began listening to the book Unselfie: Why Empathetic Kids Succeed in Our All-About-Me World by Michele Borba, Ed D.who talks about how kindness and empathy can –and should — be nurtured at all ages.
+I recently listened to the book Unselfie: Why Empathetic Kids Succeed in Our All-About-Me World by Michele Borba, Ed D., who talks about how kindness and empathy can –and should — be nurtured at all ages.
 That is, these traits aren’t just planted within us, but really need to be nurtured; they can easily bloom when given the right opportunities and nourishment.
 So, I decided to try one of Borba’s tips: I created a kindness vase.